Podium Browser FAQ

 If you need to buy a license, you can purchase Podium Browser here.

-There are two ways to install Podium Browser.
-First way is if you have installed SU Podium V2.5, Podium Browser is bundled with it and therefore no separate download is necessary.
+SU Podium V2.5 users.
+Podium Browser user interface is bundled with V2.5 and therefore no separate download is necessary.
 Simply install SU Podium V2.5, and Podium Browser will automatically be added with it.
+If you want access to the full content you should either upgrade to SU Podium V2.6 or purchase Podium Browser Paid content

-For users who do not have SU Podium, Podium Browser can be downloaded as a stand alone extension for SketchUp.
+For SketchUp users who do not have SU Podium, Podium Browser can be downloaded as a stand alone extension for SketchUp from here.

-Upon installation, the following SU Podium toolbar should automatically appear in your SketchUp menu set.
+Upon installation of SU Podium V2.6 or V2.5, the following SU Podium toolbar should automatically appear in your SketchUp menu set.
 Click the box icon to launch Podium Browser:

 The Paid content of Podium Browser does require a purchase for a permanent license and requires a serial number for activation.
 The serial number is not the same as your SU Podium V2 license.
 Make sure you purchased a Paid content serial number or have entered this serial number in the Podium Browser options area.
 The Paid content serial number is comprised of 16 numbers and is not an Alpha Numeric license code like SU Podium license is.